hongiezee/Decider/README.md

 * The main page has text input fields with a character limit.
 Clicking away from text input fields closes keyboard.
 * Upon clicking the "decide" button, the app will validate that user inputted at least two options (if not, will return message).
-* If there are 2 or more choices entered, app will randomly pick one of the non-empty choices and show the "winner" in a new dialog screen
+* If there are 2 or more options entered, app will randomly pick one of the non-empty options and show the "winner" in a new dialog screen
 * Each time the button is clicked, app re-generates a random winner.

 ## Screenshots